 - Avoid smoking, and passive smoking: Smoking adds to all the pollution, making it tough for your child.
 Avoid smoking areas in parties and functions.

-- Warm water: Ask your child to keep taking sips of warm water through the day.
+- Warm water: Ask your child to keep taking sips of warm water throughout the day.
 This helps in flushing out toxins from the system, while keeping him hydrated.

 Building your child's immunity is not a day's work.
-It takes effort on a daily basis in the form of a good diet and plenty of exercise.
+It takes effort on a daily basis in the form of a good diet and plenty of exercises.
 Whatever you do, your child does.
-So practice a healthy lifestyle, have a diet rich in vitamins, minerals, proteins and all essential nutrients.
+So practice a healthy lifestyle, have a diet rich in vitamins, minerals, proteins, and all essential nutrients.
 Didn't someone say – you are what you eat!
-Have a happy and safe Diwali !
-If pregnant follow Tips to Ensure Pollution-free Diwali for Pregnant Women
+Have a happy and safe Diwali!
+[If pregnant follow Tips to Ensure Pollution-free Diwali for Pregnant Women]

 What Are The Common Health Issues During Diwali?